Putting in-person competency-based training online for the World Health Organisation

 Through surveys and user interviews we have continued to improve the current courses as well as adding new content.
 The courses are now being translated into five languages, by project translators who we have helped to train and support.

-Now, 8 implementing partners are regularly using the EQUIP digital platform in their trainings in the field, and 1,500 weekly active users are learning through the EQUIP courses, in 29 different countries.
+Now, 8 implementing partners are regularly using the EQUIP digital platform in their trainings in the field, and 1,500 weekly active users are learning through the EQUIP courses, in over 60 different countries.

 Latest client news & articles